Configuration¶

 Getting Started¶

-- Environment Variables - Complete reference and examples
+- Environment Variables - Complete reference of every variable

-- Docker Setup - Service configuration and overrides
+- Docker Setup - Compose files and overrides

-The boilerplate provides sensible defaults - just customize what you need!
+The boilerplate ships with sensible defaults — only override what you need.